danila-grobov/EPiC/README.md

 rendering components in a browser, we do it in a simulated environment, where we can interact with them programmatically and query the virtual screen to make sure that the expected result is achieved.
 We did not test other components due to lack of time, ideally every component would be tested like that.

+To be able to run our unit test on your machine you would have to install our node packages, by running ```npm install``` in the terminal.

 These tests can be found in the  ``__tests__`` folder within the EPiC project, called ```test.table.js```.
 The results can be found in the ```__results__``` folder outside the EPiC project, called ```Test_Results_-_test_table_js```.